-The mathematical study of the shock diffraction problem dates back to the 1950s by the work of Lighthill \cite{Lighthill} via asymptotic analysis, which is now called the Lighthill problem; also see Bargman \cite{Bargman}, Fletcher-Weimer-Bleakney \cite{FWB}, and Fletcher-Taub-Bleakney \cite{FTB} via experimental analysis, as well as Courant-Friedrichs \cite{CourantFriedrichs-book1999SupersonicFlowandShockWaves} and Whitham \cite{Whitham}.
+The mathematical study of the shock diffraction problem dates back to the 1950s by the work of Lighthill \cite{Lighthill,Lighthill2} via asymptotic analysis, which is now called the Lighthill problem; also see Bargman \cite{Bargman}, Fletcher, Weimer, and Bleakney \cite{FWB}, and Fletcher, Taub, and Bleakney \cite{FTB} via experimental analysis, as well as Courant, and Friedrichs \cite{CourantFriedrichs-book1999SupersonicFlowandShockWaves} and Whitham \cite{Whitham}.
 To date, all efforts for rigorous mathematical analysis of the Lighthill problem have focused on some simplified models.
-For one of these models, the nonlinear wave system, Kim \cite{k-jde20102482906nonlinearwavesystemshockdiffraction} first studied this problem for the right wedge-angle with an additional physical assumption that the transonic shock does not collide with the sonic circle of the right state.
-More recently, in Chen-Deng-Xiang \cite{cdx-1}, this assumption was removed, and the existence and optimal regularity of shock diffraction configurations were established for all angles of the convex wedge via a different approach.
+For one of these models, the nonlinear wave system, Kim \cite{k-jde20102482906nonlinearwavesystemshockdiffraction} first studied this problem for the right wedge angle with an additional physical assumption that the transonic shock does not collide with the sonic circle of the right state.
+More recently, in Chen, Deng, and Xiang \cite{cdx-1}, this assumption was removed, and the existence and optimal regularity of shock diffraction configurations were established for all angles of the convex wedge via a different approach.

-A closely related problem, shock reflection-diffraction by concave cornered wedges, has been systematically analyzed in Chen-Feldman \cite{CF, CFbook} and Bae-Chen-Feldman \cite{BCF}, where the existence of regular shock reflection-diffraction configurations has been established up to the detachment wedge-angle.
-For the non-symmetric case, the non-existence of regular solutions has been shown in Feldman-Hu \cite{FH} when the wedge angle is sufficiently close to $\pi$.
-The Prandtl-Meyer reflection for supersonic potential flow impinging onto a solid wedge has also been analyzed first in Elling-Liu \cite{EllingLiu2} and, most recently, in Bae-Chen-Feldman \cite{BCF2,BCF3} for the general case.
-For other related references, we refer the reader to Serre \cite{Serre} for Chaplygin gas, Canic-Keyfitz-Kim \cite{ckk-SIAMjma20061947} for the nonlinear wave system, and Zheng \cite{z-actamathsinica200622177pressuregradientsystem} for the pressure-gradient system.
+A closely related problem, shock reflection-diffraction by concave cornered wedges, has been systematically analyzed in Chen, and Feldman \cite{CF, CFbook}, Bae, Chen, and Feldman \cite{BCF} and Chen, Feldman, and Xiang \cite{CFXConvexity,CFXUniqueness}, where the existence and uniqueness of regular shock reflection-diffraction configurations has been established up to the detachment wedge angle.
+For the nonsymmetric case, the non-existence of regular solutions has been shown in Feldman, and Hu \cite{FH} when the wedge angle is sufficiently close to $\pi$.
+The Prandtl-Meyer reflection for supersonic potential flow impinging onto a solid wedge has also been analyzed first in Elling, and Liu \cite{EllingLiu2} and, most recently, in Bae, Chen, and Feldman \cite{BCF2,BCF3} for the general case.
+For other related references, we refer the reader to Serre \cite{Serre} for Chaplygin gas, Canic, Keyfitz, and Kim \cite{ckk-SIAMjma20061947} for the nonlinear wave system, and Zheng \cite{z-actamathsinica200622177pressuregradientsystem} for the pressure-gradient system.
 See also \cite{FX,QX} for steady flow passing through a wedge.